top of page

 WHERE I'M FROM

 I grew up in Whitefish Bay, but regularly visited my grandparents who resided on Menomonee River Parkway in Wauwatosa.
 I always loved exploring the parkway and looked forward to every time I got to be in Wauwatosa.
 After high school, I decided if I ever moved back to the Milwaukee area, I would want to live in Wauwatosa, which came true in 2014.
-I have resided in multiple different parts of Wauwatosa, and recently made my home for my daughter and I in Tosa East Towne.
+I have resided in multiple different parts of Wauwatosa.
+Since 2021, I made my home for my daughter and I in East Tosa.
 I love Tosa's different neighborhoods, and all of the events that occur throughout the year.
 I love how Tosans care about their city and the greater Milwaukee community.

 I attended UW-Madison for undergrad and received double-majors in French and Political Science.
 I worked in Madison and then moved to Chicago for a new career in legal marketing.
 A few years later, I decided to pursue my dream of attending law school.
 I attended Tulane University Law School and graduated magna cum laude.
 I received the prestigious Tulane 34 Award from Tulane University's president, which is given annually to only 34 graduates from all of Tulane University.